 Q: What deposit information should I include in my rental agreement?

 A: Your rental agreement should reiterate the amount required for the security deposit, your deadline for receiving the security deposit and signed contract, your cancellation policies, and your refund policies, including when they can expect the refund if no damage has occurred.
 (Please note that you are not entitled to keep a security deposit in the event of a cancellation.
 However, you might be entitled to keep a reservation deposit depending on the wording of your contract.)
 You should also outline what would be considered a violation and which types of violations would result in partial or total loss of deposit refund.
-Click here for a link to our Sample Rental Agreements.
+Deposits made through the site will automatically be refunded a maximum of 14 days after the stay if no damage is claimed.

 Q: What is a typical cancellation policy when it comes to deposits?

 A: Most states prohibit owners and landlords from keeping security deposits without just cause, and just cause does NOT include cancellations.
 Security deposits are collected to protect you in the event of damage, and in order to keep it, you are required to present receipts for the repair or replacement of damaged items.
 Some owners require a reservation deposit to secure a booking, and this amount is then put towards the total rental fee.
 A reservation deposit may be nonrefundable depending on your rental agreement, and as it gets closer to the arrival date, you should impose higher penalties for cancellations.
-However, if you end up rebooking those dates, it is good practice to refund the reservation deposit and any other payments, minus a cancellation fee.
+HomeAway has a variety of cancellation options to choose from.
+Please keep in mind if you don't refund the traveler in full, they will not be refunded the service fee.
 These guests could be so appreciative that they might rebook sometime in the future.

-Q: What if my renter cancels their reservation after I've already charged their deposit?
+Q: What if my renter cancels their reservation after I've already received their first payment?

-A: Sometimes you can run into a situation where a renter will cancel their booking just days after submitting the deposit.
-Generally it's best to honor this cancellation and refund the money as soon as possible.
+A: Sometimes you can run into a situation where a renter will request to cancel their booking just days after submitting the deposit.
+Generally it's best to honor this cancellation, if it aligns with your cancellation policy, and refund the money as soon as possible.
 (Note: if you have not received the signed rental agreement, you may be legally required to issue a refund.)
-It is, however, reasonable to withhold a portion for processing the reservation and credit card.
-Just be sure your cancellation penalty is clearly spelled out in your rental rules.

 Q: How do I handle the deposit for bookings made far in advance?